Health, Aging, and Long-Term Care Planning for Florida Retirees

 The best fit is usually determined by your preferences surrounding:

 Medigap is supplemental insurance that works with Original Medicare.
 Plans are standardized by letter, so the core benefits are the same for the same letter across insurers.
-The differences are premium price, underwriting rules, and service, and premiums can be higher.
+The differences are typically underwriting rules and service which can affect price.

 Understanding Long-Term Care Needs

 Duration is the main risk.
-Many retirees end up self-funding simply because recurring long-term care expenses become a monthly bill for longer than expected.
-That can force higher withdrawals and reduce portfolio durability, especially when one spouse needs care while the household still needs income.
+Many retirees end up self-funding .
+Long-term care expenses become a monthly bill.
+If that happens for longer than expected, that can force higher withdrawals and reduce portfolio durability, especially when one spouse needs care while the household still needs income.

 A solid long-term care planning approach starts with what you want protected and how much risk you can carry.
 Your options may include a dedicated reserve and evaluating long-term care insurance while you can still qualify.
 The goal is to weigh premiums and rules against whether the benefits meaningfully reduce your worst-case scenario.